Table of Contents

 Background and History

-The origin of the Ayam Cemani is kinda vague at least.
-Chances are, it has its origins from Sumatra where the original breed is almost out of extinction.
+The origin of the Ayam Cemani is quite vague, at least.
+But, chances are, it has its origins in Sumatra, where the original breed is almost out of extinction.

-This black bird is most times associated with a group of breeds known as Kedu, from the central plains of Java.
-It is believed to be an offshoot of the Ayam Bekisar chicken which lives on a small group of Islands in Indonesia.
+This blackbird is most times associated with a group of breeds known as Kedu from the central plains of Java.
+It is believed to be an offshoot of the Ayam Bekisar chicken, which lives on a small island in Indonesia.

 The Ayam Bekisar originated from matching the green jungle fowl with some domesticated jungle fowl.
 Now, this process was a tricky one as certain crosses will be infertile.

-Want to know the best part on Ayam Cemani eggs and breed care + info?
+Want to know the best part of Ayam Cemani eggs and breed care + info?

-There is cponfusion in the name of the black bird: In Indonesian language, Ayam means chicken, but the name Cemani can either mean the “Village of Cemani” in local dialect or “solid black” in Sanskirt, you can pick whichever you want.
+There is confusion in the name of the blackbird: In the Indonesian language, Ayam means chicken, but the name Cemani can either mean the “Village of Cemani” in local dialect or “solid black” in Sanskirt; you can pick whichever you want.

 They are sought after for the good luck charm they bring (as believed by some people), with the chicken blood and other parts of the bird being used in preparing traditional medicine.

 The Ayam Cemani is said to have magical powers and can aid in the communication between the living and the dead world.
 As such, it is used as a sacrifice to please the gods to grant one access.
-It’s flesh is rarely consumed in Indonesia.
+Therefore, its flesh is rarely consumed in Indonesia.

 A Dutchman named Jan Steverink imported them to Europe back in 1998.